neoclide/macdown.vim/Readme.md

 ## Features

+* Works out of box, all dependencies are optional.
 * Preview in Chrome with range and auto reload support.
 * Auto close Chrome tab on buffer delete and vim exit.
 * Async markdown parse.